 - Ballroom Blitz: The series begins with Deathstroke attacking Hamilton Hill's gala.

-- Calling the Old Man Out: Episode 2, which details how Dick became Nightwing, reveals that his transition followed an argument with Bruce immediately following Barbara's funeral service in which he lambasted the Dark Knight for putting his mission ahead of the welfare of his comrades.
+- Calling the Old Man Out: Episode 2, which details how Dick became Nightwing, reveals that his transition followed an argument with Bruce immediately following a funeral service in which he lambasted the Dark Knight for putting his mission ahead of the welfare of his comrades.
 That argument swiftly got physical.Dick: I'm getting so sick of this.
 Every single person you bring into your life gets consumed by this ridiculous vendetta you have!
 And look at the result!
 I can't be a part of this anymore.